-Peonies are one of the most popular ornamental perennials on the market.
-Whether grown for their cut flowers or simply as border plants to enjoy in your beds, there is a Peony variety for every type of gardener.
-These plants are known for their incredibly short season, especially for the most sought-after types.
-In this guide, we’ll cover the specifics of when peonies are in season and what you can do to make it last as long as possible.
+Peonies only bloom for an incredibly short season, especially the most sought-after types.
+In this guide, we’ll cover the specifics of when peonies are in season and how to make them last as long as possible.

 When Are Peonies in Season?